GoogleChrome/ip-protection/Masked-Domain-List.md

 kitesquirrel.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 knitstamp.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 knottyswing.com                                  | Admiral                                                        | Not Impacted By Script Blocking
-laboredlocket.com                                | Admiral                                                        | Entire Domain Blocked
+laboredlocket.com                                | Admiral                                                        | Not Impacted By Script Blocking
 lameletters.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 lamplow.com                                      | Admiral                                                        | Not Impacted By Script Blocking
 largebrass.com                                   | Admiral                                                        | Not Impacted By Script Blocking